 At Fish, we are committed to making pro bono work an integral part of our professional culture, and we strongly encourage all of our legal professionals to take on pro bono matters as a part of their professional lives.
 We back up this commitment by providing our attorneys with full hours credit for approved pro bono matters, and by assigning a principal-level attorney in each of our U.S. offices with the task of seeking out and publicizing local pro bono opportunities.

-In 2016, Fish attorneys donated over 19,000 pro bono hours representing clients in need of legal representation.
-On average, Fish lawyers spend 56 hours a year on pro bono matters.
+In 2018, Fish attorneys donated over 19,000 pro bono hours representing clients in need of legal representation.
+On average, Fish lawyers spend 54 hours a year on pro bono matters.
 Our efforts have resulted in significant and meaningful gains for our clients, from vacating the conviction of a man who served 25 years on death row for a crime he did not commit, to securing citizenship for immigrant children fleeing abuse and violence in their home country, to preserving intellectual property rights for income-qualifying artists, inventors, and non-profit organizations.
 At a time when funding for legal services and access to justice for low-income individuals are at an all-time low, the volunteer work done by Fish’s attorneys is critically important in providing access to justice.

 Fish is guided by the Pro Bono Institute’s definition of pro bono legal work, which emphasizes the provision of legal services to persons and non-profit organizations with limited means, and the protection of important civil and public rights.

 Recent Pro Bono Examples